 NDLA employees gathered at Bekkjarvik in Western Norway in August 2014.
 Employees collaborate by web services, and the whole staff only meet in real life once a year.

-One representative from each county, mostly directors of education, make up the board of NDLA.consists of 17 directors of education and one politician (from Rogaland) , and they are in alphabetical order:
+One representative from each county, mostly directors of education, make up the board of NDLA.consists of 10 directors of education and one politician (from Rogaland).

 The executive committee

-The board, consisting of 18 members, have got a selection of three members who make up an executive committee in between meetings.
-The committee is led by Jan-Helge Atterås from Buskerud, and its members come from the main regions.
+The board, consisting of 10 members, have got a selection of three members who make up an executive committee in between meetings.

 The county contacts